Data Processing

 Retention picture — by location, with country, duration, and governing instrument

-Client-work data: 100% intra-EEA · No GDPR Chapter V transfer Location What is retained Country Duration (solid = fixed · hatched = variable) Governing instrument 5y 10y 15y 20y 25y AWS eu-west-1 (Ireland) S3 — submission-bound clinical data 🇮🇪 Ireland up to 25 years AWS GDPR DPA S3 — temporary / draft data 🇮🇪 Ireland ≤1y prod · ≤3y backup AWS GDPR DPA Aurora — platform metadata 🇮🇪 Ireland engagement + audit horizon AWS GDPR DPA Cognito — user accounts 🇮🇪 Ireland account lifetime (90-day inactivity cleanup) AWS GDPR DPA Audit-log bucket (Clause D.4) 🇮🇪 Ireland 7 years AWS GDPR DPA + ME-TA QMS Backups (encrypted) 🇮🇪 Ireland per recovery cycle AWS GDPR DPA AWS eu-central-1 (Frankfurt) Bedrock — AI inference (Anthropic Claude) 🇩🇪 Germany none beyond request lifetime AWS GDPR DPA stateless prompt path · no training · invocation logging Processor-controlled Denmark — operator workstation (ME-TA-owned, BitLocker) work/ stage files 🇩🇰 Denmark engagement duration ME-TA QMS (own custody) ~/.claude/projects/ AI cache 🇩🇰 Denmark ≤30 days (P22 §22.3.5 SOP) ME-TA QMS Audit metadata persists for the regulatory retention period independently of, and after, conversation-content deletion.
+Client-work data: 100% intra-EEA · No GDPR Chapter V transfer Location What is retained Country Duration (solid = fixed · hatched = variable) Governing instrument 5y 10y 15y 20y 25y AWS eu-west-1 (Ireland) S3 — submission-bound clinical data 🇮🇪 Ireland up to 25 years AWS GDPR DPA S3 — temporary / draft data 🇮🇪 Ireland ≤1y prod · ≤3y backup AWS GDPR DPA Aurora — platform metadata 🇮🇪 Ireland engagement + audit horizon AWS GDPR DPA Cognito — user accounts 🇮🇪 Ireland account lifetime (90-day inactivity cleanup) AWS GDPR DPA Audit-log bucket (Clause D.4) 🇮🇪 Ireland 7 years AWS GDPR DPA + ME-TA QMS Backups (encrypted) 🇮🇪 Ireland per recovery cycle AWS GDPR DPA AWS eu-central-1 (Frankfurt) Bedrock — AI inference (AI election A only) 🇩🇪 Germany none beyond request lifetime AWS GDPR DPA stateless prompt path · no training · invocation logging Processor-controlled Denmark — operator workstation (ME-TA-owned, BitLocker) work/ stage files 🇩🇰 Denmark engagement duration ME-TA QMS (own custody) ~/.claude/projects/ AI cache 🇩🇰 Denmark ≤30 days (P22 §22.3.5 SOP) ME-TA QMS Audit metadata persists for the regulatory retention period independently of, and after, conversation-content deletion.

 Client-work retention only.
 ME-TA's internal-only use of consumer-tier Anthropic (no client content) is described in a separate note below.